syncfusion-content/uwp-docs/uwp/Range-Selector/Getting-Started.md

 {% endhighlight %}

-### Setting ItemsSource for SfDateTimeRangeNavigator
+### Setting ItemsSource for UWP Range Selector

-Since initializing will produce an empty SfDateTimeRangeNavigator, we need to set the ItemsSource and XBindingPath for the SfDateTimeRangeNavigator.
+Since initializing will produce an empty UWP Range Selector, we need to set the ItemsSource and XBindingPath for the UWP Range Selector.
 The ItemsSource must implement the IEnumerable interface.

 Defining the ItemsSource for Range Navigator in XAML.